Radu13/Gran-Turismo-5-Online-Service/README.md

 Project for emulate GT5 online server

-Looking for people to make tests and packet sniff from the game gaining useful data.
+Looking for people to make tests and sniff packets from the game gaining useful data.